 I am not an avid gamer.
 I rarely play games of any kind on my PC or smartphone.
 The older I get, the less gaming I do.
-A recent interaction with my son triggered a curiosity about cloud gaming.
+A recent interaction with my son triggered a curiosity about cloud gaming on Android.
 One day, he shared with me how he games online and is a part of a team of players who participate in tournaments involving players from all around the world.

 While what he is involved in is not cloud gaming, it was enough to get me snooping around and to trigger me writing this article explaining the subject, for the benefit of those who do not know.

 Cloud gaming is a new method of playing games on smartphones and tablets.
 Because mobile devices often have limited resources, cloud gaming – also called gaming on demand – takes the load off the device, handling the storage and processing on a remote server.
 That means you are ale to play games on your smartphone without downloading the game.
 You stream the game, similar to how you stream audio and video.

 This form of gaming is a type of online gaming and is suitable for multi-player games.
 Multiple individuals can connect and play together.
 Cloud Gaming on Android is possible on smartphones by Samsung, Xiaomi, OnePlus, Google, and others.